prolixalias/gravitee-api-management/gravitee-apim-repository/gravitee-apim-repository-redis/docker/README.md

 # Quick APIM setup

-You will find here a collection of docker-compose to easily test installations of APIM with Redis rate limit.
+You will find here a collection of nerdctl compose to easily test installations of APIM with Redis rate limit.

 ## Generate SSL key and certificates